mwcz/palebluepixel/content/pages/projects/drop64/drop64.md

 Some benefits of Data URIs are:

  - Fewer HTTP requests means faster page loads
- - avoid cross-origin resource loading issues (fonts in Firefox, for exapmle)
+ - avoid cross-origin resource loading issues (fonts in Firefox, for example)
  - you can paste the Data URI directly into your web browser URL bar to view the file (occasionally convenient)

 If you noticed the similarity to [ColorPal][3], well done!
 I reused a lot of